Nexus-N3/nexus-n3-plugin-catalog/README.md

   /path/to/nexus-n3-plugin-catalog/plugin-builds/algorithms/your-algorithm-plugin.rsnxplugin
 ```

-`rs-nexus-os` can also be configured to prepare plugins directly from this catalog during development workflows.
+`rs-nexus-os` can also be configured separately to prepare plugins directly from this catalog during development workflows.

 ## Creating New Plugins